Sentencing options for Cosby include prison, jail, probation

 State guidelines call for a base 22-to-36-month sentence.
 The judge can add up to a year for aggravating factors – such as the 60-some other accusers, Cosby’s denials and lack of remorse, and even his defense team’s repeated attacks on the judge and prosecutor.
 Then O’Neill could deduct up to a year for mitigating factors – Cosby’s age, health and perhaps even the $3.4 million he paid to settle Constand’s related lawsuit.

-The Associated Press does not typically name sexual assault victims without their permission, which Constand has granted.
+The Associated Press does not typically identify sexual assault victims without their permission, which Constand has granted.

 PRISON, JAIL OR HOUSE ARREST?